 3,4 x 5 m

 Fictional Frictions, Gwangju Biennale, Gwangju, South Korea

 The work takes its title from a geological term describing the slow wearing away of Earth’s surface.
 It was the last in the series of site-specific sand installations resembling an archaeological excavation.
-The layered structure of sand, cloth and plastic film that holds within it an array of hand-made replicas of items such as a conveyor belt, window pane, obscure tools and fastenings, calls attention to material abundance and the excesses of our modern lifestyle.
+The layered structure of sand, cloth and plastic film that holds within an array of hand-made replicas of items such as a conveyor belt, window pane, obscure tools and fastenings, calls attention to material abundance and the excesses of modern lifestyles.

 Curator: Jenni Nurmenniemi / Hiap – Helsinki International Artist Programme